nautobot/nautobot/nautobot/docs/models/extras/secret.md

 Each secrets provider defines a set of provider-specific parameters that a Secret must specify in order to successfully retrieve the specific secret value desired.
 For example:

-- `EnvironmentVariableSecretProvider` requires a `variable` parameter, specifying the name of the variable to retrieve
+- `EnvironmentVariableSecretsProvider` requires a `variable` parameter, specifying the name of the variable to retrieve
-- `TextFileSecretProvider` requires a `path` parameter, specifying the filesystem path to load the secret value from.
+- `TextFileSecretsProvider` requires a `path` parameter, specifying the filesystem path to load the secret value from.

 When defining a new Secret, you will need to select the desired secrets provider and then fill in the specific parameters required by that provider in order to have a completely specified, usable Secret record.